 Employer Recruitment Requirements Under PERM

 For new and experienced employers alike, the PERM process can be difficult.
-It involves several strict timeframes and deadlines, rules regarding the content of advertisements, and more.
+It involves strict timeframes and deadlines, rules regarding the content of advertisements, and more.
 Here, we'll look at the basics of the first, recruitment phase of the PERM process, including both mandatory and additional recruitment steps.

 Purpose of Requiring Employers of Foreign Nationals to Go Through PERM Process